Selecting a Sanitation System

 All of the waste is pumped into a holding tank, yet you have the option of pumping it overboard when legal and logical to do so.
 There's no Y–valve between the toilet and tank to upset authorities.
 Inshore and inland, the tank is emptied via the deck pipe.
 Offshore, you can empty the tank yourself using a manual or electric pump.
 A Y–valve downstream of the tank allows you to choose between the two.

-As with most any system, a clogged valve or hose can make for an ugly service job.
+As with most systems, a clogged valve or hose can make for an ugly service job.
 And you run the risk of not being able to use the toilet until the system is freed.
-A Y–valve between the toilet and tank solves that potentially embarrassing predicament (go ahead, get out the cleaning bucket!), but again could get you cited by the potty patrol.
+A Y–valve between the toilet and tank solves that predicament (go ahead, get out the cleaning bucket!), but again could get you cited by the potty patrol.

 On smaller boats, manual heads are most common due to their simplicity and low cost.
 But it has always amazed us that builders of even expensive yachts often install the lowest cost heads.
 Because toilet trouble at sea is extra nasty, we think this is one piece of equipment worth spending a little extra on.
 Here are some features to look for: